peaclab/Prodigy/README.md

 |  1 |        0 |              2 |      0 |
 |  2 |        0 |              3 |      0 |
 |  3 |        0 |              4 |      0 |

+### License

+This project is licensed under the BSD 3-Clause License - see the LICENSE file for details